aaronclarkcodes/LIRIbot/README.md

   * `liri.js`
   * `random.txt`

+For beginners, new files are created by navigating to your root project folder via terminal and entering `touch` followed by the name of the file above with the file extension (example: `touch keys.js` creates the keys.js file).

-2. Install the following npm dependencies in your project folder:
+2. Install the following npm dependencies in your project folder by entering the folling npm commands in your terminal:
   * `npm init -y` to initialize a `package.json` file for your project
   * `npm i node-spotify-api` [node-spotify-api](https://www.npmjs.com/package/node-spotify-api).
   * `npm i twitter` [Twitter for Node.js](https://www.npmjs.com/package/twitter).
   * `npm i dotenv` [dotenv](https://www.npmjs.com/package/dotenv).
   * `npm i request` [request](https://www.npmjs.com/package/request).

-3. Make a `.gitignore` file and add the following lines to it.
+3. Make a `.gitignore` file (see below) and add the following lines to it.
 This will tell git not to track these files, and thus they won't be committed to Github.

 ```